wikihub/wikihub-website/content/en/docs/References/Learning/_index.md

 ## Up2U

 ### Keycloak
+Make a server and add an A record for auth.mechatronics3d.com and put the IP address of the server as the value.
 Run these commands in the keycloak server:
 * `curl -s "https://get.sdkman.io" | bash`
 * Open a new terminal
 * `sdk list java`